1 onion, chop in food processor, then add:

 1 ½ tsp cumin

-Due to the current worldwide situation shipments to some countries are taking longer than expected.
+Due to the current worldwide situation, some shipments are taking longer than expected.

 Trim the stems off the portobello mushrooms, wipe the caps clean with a clean damp cloth.